Have you ever written a unit test and it seems to take a long time to make green?

 - Add new line at end of each row

-- Reflex the top half of the diamond
+- Reflect the top half to form the diamond

 Recycling your test

-Idea is to take each of these points one at a time and start where you got stuck.
-Each time you solve one update the assert to handle the next point.
+The idea is to solve each of these cases one at a time by updating the assert to handle the next case.
 Don’t make another assert as the previous one will break.
-Essentially progress by tweaking the test until it gets to the point it is useful for regression.
+Essentially progress by tweaking the test until it gets to the point it is useful for regression and meets the requirements.

-Notable the workflow pattern is different as you will be on the same unit test.
-It will be something like red, green, green, green, … until you solve it.
+Notably the TDD workflow pattern will differ from the usual red, green, refactor as you will be on the same unit test.
+It will be more like red, green, tweak test, green, tweak test, green, … until you solve it.

 Try again and spend 20 minutes trying to solve the diamond pattern kata using this recycling method.

-I found this a useful approach for solving complex problems in unit tests.
-Remove that nagging worry writing a complete function break the problem down into manageable chunks and this will help provide confident progression.
+I found this a useful approach for solving complex problems in the TDD workflow.
+Remove that nagging worry writing a complete function, instead break the problem down into manageable chunks and this will provide confident progression.